-- thickening of the cecal apex (up to 80%): cecal bar sign, arrowhead sign
+- thickening of the cecal apex: cecal bar sign, arrowhead sign

-- non-enhancement of the mucosa representing necrosis and a precursor to perforation
+- focal wall nonenhancement representing necrosis (gangrenous appendicitis) and a precursor to perforation

 MRI is recommended as the second line modality for suspected acute appendicitis in pregnancy patients, where available 14,15.
 Protocols vary widely, but most include imaging in three planes with a rapidly acquired sequence with T2 weighting, and some include T2 fat-suppressed imaging.
 MRI findings mirror those of other modalities, with luminal distension and widening, wall thickening and periappendiceal free fluid.

 Treatment and prognosis